 EEA Agencies - Non-emitting renewable thermal infrastructure projects are an emerging cost and mitigation tool that can provide an opportunity to reduce emissions, gas system costs, and customer risk by avoiding unnecessary infrastructure spending, and should be one of the options eligible to be implemented through GSEPs.

 HEET – This text adds clarity about the permissible options for the non-gas pipe alternative.

-Supported by: NCLC; Conservation Law Foundation; PowerOptions
+Supported by: NCLC; Conservation Law Foundation; PowerOptions; Jonathan Buonocore

 Supporting Statements:

 Conservation Law Foundation - In its Order in DPU Docket No. 20-80-B, the DPU found “that consideration of non-gas pipeline alternatives [including networked thermal] is necessary to minimize investments in the gas pipeline system that may be stranded costs in the future as decarbonization measures are implemented.”
 (DPU 20-80-B, Order at 2).

+Jonathan Buonocore – This text both clarifies additional options to explicitly include options free of many known hazards.

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)